-• Do not drive the vehicle above 50 mph (80 km/h).

-- Do not drive farther than 120 miles (200 km).
-Drive only to the closest authorized dealer or tire dealer. - Drive carefully and avoid abrupt steering maneuvers. - Periodically monitor tire inflation pressure in the affected tire; if the tire is losing pressure, have the vehicle towed. - Read the information in the Tips for use of the temporary mobility kit section to ensure safe operation of the temporary mobility kit and your vehicle.
+- Do not drive the vehicle above 50 mph (80 km/h). - Do not drive further than 120 miles (200 km).
+Drive only to the closest Ford Motor Company authorized dealer or tire repair shop to have your tire inspected. - Drive carefully and avoid abrupt steering maneuvers. - Periodically monitor tire inflation pressure in the affected tire; if the tire is losing pressure, have the vehicle towed. - Read the information in the Tips for use of the temporary mobility kit section to ensure safe operation of the temporary mobility kit and your vehicle.